 Diagnosed in Melbourne over Christmas 2011 at the age of 38 after being told 6 months earlier that the pea sized lump in my neck was “nothing to worry about”.
 After a lymph node biopsy I was told I had an incurable cancer with poor prognostic markers (unmutated and del 6q) and that the average patient lived for 5 years, but that the average patient was a 75 year old man!
 I had my 2 year old daughter on my lap at the time and was determined to do everything I could do see both her and her two older brothers reach adulthood.
 Twelve months after diagnosis, I had 3 cycles of FCR because of widespread lymphadenopathy with my remission ending in 2014.
 Now hoping a novel therapy will change the course of my disease and that I may be able to help Australians get greater access to these.

-I was diagnosed with CLL on Sept.
-11, 2006 and told I had a “good cancer” and as such, I might never need treatment.
-Testing using IGHV mutation status, FISH and CD38 all predicted an indolent disease course.
-The one test (ZAP-70), which CLL specialists said was inaccurate, was 58% positive contradicting the other good markers.
-My disease rate of increase marked by bulky lymphadenopathy indicated I was discordant to the favorable markers.
-I opted for a Phase Ib Clinical Trial with a new agent called PCI-32765 later renamed Ibrutinib.
-Since the end of June 2011 I have been on Ibrutinib with an ever deepening remission hovering just above a complete remission.
+I am a member of the CLL Society Patient Advisory Board: I was diagnosed with CLL on Sept.
+11, 2006 and told I had a “good cancer” and as such, might never need treatment.
+Prognosis testing results from IGHV mutation status, FISH and CD38 all predicted an indolent disease course.
+The one test (ZAP-70), which CLL specialists dismissed as inaccurate, was 58% positive contradicting the other good markers.
+The rapid rate of tumor burden increase marked by bulky lymphadenopathy indicated I was discordant to the favorable markers.
+After failing 1st and 2nd standard therapy options I signed up for a Phase Ib Clinical Trial in June of 2011 with a new agent called PCI-32765 later branded Ibrutinib (Imbruvica).
+I have been on Ibrutinib ever since in remission currently stagnating with a small cancer cell population only detectable by sophisticated detection techniques.

 I received a routine physical exam, for Agent Orange exposure, at the VA Hospital in 2009 and was informed that I had two cancers: Chronic Lymphocytic Leukemia (CLL) and Prostate Cancer (PC).
 I had to drive home through congested big city traffic on a motorcycle, all the time thinking – I have cancer!
 I do not know how I did it without crashing.
 I was told to Google CLL to learn about it.
 The PC was treated successfully via Brachytherapy and I began a five year period of Watch and Wait (Worry) for the CLL.
 During this period my WBC rose from a count of 20,000 to 194,000+, my spleen enlarged 19 cm as my RBC and platelet counts descended to minimum levels.
 I was most fortunate to be encouraged by Terry Evans to join our local CLL Support Group.
 This group is where I REALLY learned about my disease and took ownership of it.
 My numbers are 13q deleted, mutated, CD38 negative, ZAP 70 negative and bone marrow 90% CLL involved.
 My six month treatment protocol with Gazyva began in 2014 and completed in 2015.
 The results reduced the CLL marrow involvement to 17% and I was evaluated as in remission with Minimum Residual Disease (MRD)+.
 I currently am a Patient Educator for the CLL Society and participate in establishing Support Groups just like ours around the country.